cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/toggleContainer.md

 # ToggleContainer Component Reference

-ToggleContainer is not a visiable UI component that can be used to modify the behavior of a set of Toggle components.
+ToggleContainer is not a visible UI component but it can be used to modify the behavior of a set of Toggle components.
 Toggles that belong to the same ToggleContainer could only have one of them to be switched on at a time.

 ![toggle-container](toggle/toggle-container.png)